Let's play

 • Council maintains a large number of parks and reserves throughout the LGA and aims to offer a variety of recreational opportunities for our community.
 The Play Illawarra website: https://playillawarra.com.au/parks is a useful tool to find out what facilities are available at each park, reserve and play space.

-Council uses the park hierarchy to determine if additional elements such as shade, lighting and water stations are suitable and appropriate at any specific park.
+Council uses the park hierarchy to determine if elements such as shade, lighting and water stations are appropriate at any specific park.

-Council has been taking into consideration the provision of natural shade in all play space renewal and upgrade projects.
-The provision of shade in some areas has so far been in the form of plantings (some of which are yet to mature), and also shelters.
-In some instances, Council requires developers to provide a number of playground elements when they deliver their parks, which includes shade.
+The consideration of natural and built shade is considered in all play space renewal and upgrade projects, in accordance with Council’s adopted Shade in Playspaces Policy.
+So far, shade has been in the form of plantings (some of which are yet to mature), equipment selection and also shelters.
+In some instances, Council requires developers to provide shade and other playground elements when they deliver their parks.

 Council acknowledges the popularity of water refill stations and as such have included them with a number of suitable play space upgrades that have occurred across the City.
-These resources are considered in Masterplans.
+These elements are also considered when master planning open spaces.

 By following this page on Let's Chat.
 Simply, click 'Follow' to receive page updates.